From bringing your own bag to buying in bulk, here are 5 simple ways to shop greener at the grocery store.

 Speaking of bags, I always keep reusable bags handy and easily accessible.
 I have some in the car, in my purse, and stacked in the closet near the backdoor so I can easily bring one whenever I need to run an errand.
 (My local Whole Foods gives back 10 cents for each bag you bring in which is also a nice incentive to remember to bring a bag.)
 If I’ve got old plastic bags I reuse those too to put items from the bulk bins in or any produce that needs a waterproof barrier before going in the cart or bag.

-- I Buy in Bulk or Look for Minimal Packaging
+- I Buy in Bulk and Look for Minimal Packaging

 Packaging equals waste so I try to buy what I can from the bulk bins.
 I’ve amassed a collection of various sized jars over the years that I use to store everything in at home.
 Buying from the bulk bins also means you can buy just what you know you’ll use, which reduces wastefulness as well.
 When I can’t buy from the bulk bins I try to purchase items with minimal packaging or that come in containers I can re-purpose or recycle easily.
 (Hence my extensive jar collection!)